How to Do Eco-Friendly Screen Printing

 You can implement more eco-friendly chemicals in your shop.
-Sgreen® has a whole range of screen printing chemicals like Emulsion Stripper, Ink Degrader, Haze Remover, Degreaser, and Ink Wipes.
+Sgreen® has a whole range of screen printing chemicals like Emulsion Stripper, Ink Degrader, Haze Remover, and Degreaser.
 What makes Sgreen’s chemistry eco-friendly is that it’s non-toxic, biodegradable, and soy-based.

 Look at what you have in your shop.
 Are you using a screen opener aerosol?
 Aerosols are harmful to you and the environment.
 Instead of using a screen opener, use Sgreen® Supreme Wash.
 It works just as effectively, if not better.
 The greener chemistry will no longer put you or the environment in harm’s way.

 Ditch spray adhesives.
 Spraying that on your platens all day means you’re inhaling the adhesive.
 Instead, use a water-based adhesive like Sgreen® Water-Based Adhesive.
 Ooze the glue on the platen and use a cleanup card to spread the glue across the platen.
 The adhesive works fantastically, and you’re no longer inhaling it.

 LEARN MORE ABOUT USING WATER-BASED ADHESIVE

 Using environmentally friendly chemicals is a simple switch to make in your shop that’ll make a profound difference on you and your environment over time.